ExpressionEngine/ExpressionEngine-User-Guide/source/troubleshooting/templates/captchas_not_appearing.rst

 There are several possible reasons for CAPTCHA images to not appear:

--  The path and/or URL to the CAPTCHA directory is not specified correctly under Admin > Captcha Preferences
+-  The path and/or URL to the CAPTCHA directory is not specified correctly under :menuselection:`Admin --> Security and Privacy --> Captcha Preferences`.
--  images/captchas/ directory is not set to 777/writable
+-  The *images/captchas/* directory is not set to 777 (writable by a PHP-based application)
 -  The server does not support True Type Fonts.
-TrueType Fonts can be disabled in Admin > Captcha Preferences
+TrueType Fonts can be disabled in :menuselection:`Admin --> Security and Privacy --> Captcha Preferences`.
 -  GD library isn't installed and/or working correctly